Little Jack Horner: Alternative histories

 Two later novels provide virtuous heroes named Jack Horner that distance themselves from the nursery character.
 The first chapter of James Jackson Wray's Jack Horner the second (London, 1887) criticises the behaviour of the first Jack Horner in order to emphasise the preferable behaviour of his virtuous namesake.
 The "charming little boy" featured in Mary Spear Tiernan's eponymous Jack Horner: A Novel (Houghton, Mifflin & Co, 1890) is equally contrasting.
 An American foundling, he is so named from being discovered in the Christmas season.

 By the second half of the 20th century, the pendulum had swung back to interpreting versions of Jack Horner as a psychologically damaged character.
-Commenting on the role of Jacob Horner, the dysfunctional narrator of his novel The End of the Road (1958), John Barth commented that "he is supposed to remind you first of Little Jack Horner, who also sits in a corner and rationalizes".
+Commenting on the role of Jacob Horner, the dysfunctional narrator of his novel The End of the Road (1958), John Barth commented that "he is supposed to remind you first of Little Jack Horner, who also sits in a corner and rationalizes."

 In 2022, an adult version of Jack Horner appears as a villain in the Universal Pictures/DreamWorks Animation movie Puss in Boots: The Last Wish.
-The owner of a pie business, he now calls himself "Big" Jack Horner in reaction to the nursery rhyme.
+The owner of a pie business, he now calls himself "Big" Jack Horner.